 Unlike some towns, Lake Milton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lake Milton are a mix of both white- and blue-collar jobs.
-Overall, Lake Milton is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Lake Milton who work in management occupations (28.21%), office and administrative support (14.36%), and sales jobs (10.77%).
+Overall, Lake Milton is a town of construction workers and builders, managers, and sales and office workers.
+There are especially a lot of people living in Lake Milton who work in management occupations (21.43%), office and administrative support (11.76%), and healthcare (9.66%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.44% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.66% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Lake Milton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Lake Milton in 2022 was $45,280, which is wealthy relative to Ohio and the nation.
-This equates to an annual income of $181,120 for a family of four.
+The per capita income in Lake Milton in 2022 was $43,189, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $172,756 for a family of four.
 However, Lake Milton contains both very wealthy and poor people as well.

 The people who call Lake Milton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Milton residents report their race to be White.
-Important ancestries of people in Lake Milton include German, Irish, Italian, Romanian, and Polish.
+Important ancestries of people in Lake Milton include German, Italian, Irish, English, and Romanian.

 The most common language spoken in Lake Milton is English.
 Other important languages spoken here include Italian and Polish.